fuzzymfx/fuzzymfx.github.io/content/nowstackit.md

 Connecting to these data sources is a breeze.
 Just whip out your credentials, let us know which source you fancy, and StackIt will work its magic.
 We take care of the nitty-gritty, so you can focus on the exciting part: getting your data imported hassle-free.

-We're constantly adding new pals to our list, so stay tuned for more amazing integrations shortly.
-We're determined to be the superhero of data importing, rescuing you from the clutches of complicated connections and saving you time and effort.

 ### Data Vizualization - Sorting & Filters

 StackIt believes in giving you the power to be a data ninja, slicing and dicing your way to data greatness!
 With our awesome filtering features, you can wave your virtual wand and import only the data that truly matters to you.